 The fastest way to get out of debt is to pay more than your minimum payment each month, if you can.
 There are a few different approaches you can take: you can start with the balance that has the highest interest rate, or tackle the loan with the smallest outstanding balance.
 Or you can consolidate your loans to simplify and get a better, clearer picture of what you owe.

 Not to brag, but the Kasasa Loan® is an auto and personal loan with a cool feature called Take-Backs™.
 You can pay ahead to save on interest, but if life gets in the way and you need those extra funds, you can withdraw them at any time.
 It might even help you get out of debt faster knowing that your money is there if you ever need it!
 Ask your community financial institution about making the switch.

 7. Do an insurance check-up once a year.

-Insurance is important to have, but sometimes your premiums can be a significant monthly, bi-annual, or annual expense.
-Once a year, check up on all of your plan details and premium costs to make sure you’re adequately protected for the current stage in your life, and consider adding coverage in other areas like identity theft protection or asset protection.
+Health insurance is crucial, but sometimes your premiums can be a significant monthly, bi-annual, or annual expense.
+Once a year, check up on all of your plan details and premium costs to make sure you’re adequately protected for the current stage in your life, and consider adding coverage in other areas — like life insurance — that makes sense for you and your family.
 If you’re self-employed or manage your own healthcare plan, your state’s Open Enrollment period is an excellent time to review new or similar health coverage options that could end up saving you money in the long run.